abhilash-8/ogg_get_rptfile/README.md

 # Why to use ogg_get_rptfile.sh

-Very often as an OGG Adminmistrator you will have to handle with a lot of OGG Issues , such as process abending , lag in extracts or replicats , the naviagation of Web UI OGG Deployment will be a tedious task , I have created this utility to get all the report files downloaded.
+Very often as an OGG Administrator you will have to handle with a lot of OGG Issues , such as process abending , lag in extracts or replicats , the navigation of Web UI OGG Deployment will be a tedious task , I have created this utility to get all the report files downloaded.

-This is alos a handy utility when you need to get all the report log files for analysis or uploading to MOS SR's
+This is also a handy utility when you need to get all the report log files for analysis or uploading to MOS SR's

 # Understanding the file ogg_get_rptfile.sh